-California company Perfect Day hopes to transform the way dairy products are made with its animal-free whey, which is made using precision fermentation and Nestlé just jumped on board.
-This week, the food giant announced a partnership with Perfect Day to explore the possibilities of its animal-free whey.
+California company Perfect Day is working to transform the way dairy is produced with its animal-free whey, which is made using precision fermentation.
+In September, the company made strides in achieving this mission when Nestlé announced that it is exploring the possibilities of its animal-free whey.

 Across its many resource-intensive steps, traditional dairy farming is environmentally damaging, particularly on an industrial scale.
 However, Perfect Day’s approach to making whey—a functional protein in dairy—requires zero animal inputs.
 Instead, the company introduces a protein blueprint to microflora that then uses precision fermentation to take the place of a cow to produce a functionally identical protein to whey.
 This base can be used to make a wide range of products that mimics the properties of traditional dairy such as a creamy mouthfeel.

 To explore new technologies such as Perfect Day’s animal-free whey, Nestlé created the U.S. R+D Accelerator, through which it identifies opportunities and brings them to market at an accelerated rate of six months.

 The first products to come our of this partnership are plain and chocolate milks under the new brand Cowabunga which has the clever tagline “no udder way.”
 These milks—which will be marketed as “animal-free dairy beverage”—are rolling out to six locations of Safeway in the San Francisco Bay Area as a test market.

 “We are excited to pilot Nestlé’s first animal-free dairy protein-based products through our U.S. R+D Accelerator,” Joanna Yarbrough, head of R+D Accelerator, previously said in a statement.
 “While this category is still very young, we know consumers are looking for products that have a reduced environmental footprint, and we are evaluating this avenue as a future growth opportunity for our business.”